-Intruders that encounter a Cane Corso have a greater chance of overtaking the dog if it remained to have floppy ears.
-The ears can be grabbed and used to be physically manipulated, again, creating a dangerous situation for the dog.
+Intruders that encounter a Cane Corso have a greater chance of overtaking the dog if it remains to have floppy ears.
+The ears can be grabbed and used to be physically manipulated, creating a dangerous situation for the dog.

-There are other reasons as well to have their ears cropped that don’t rely on these types of jobs.
+There are other reasons to have their ears cropped that don’t rely on these jobs.
 Most of which contain possibilities of getting their ears stuck or caught on something, placing the dog at risk of long-term injury, scarring, or even death.

-According to standards of various groups, the head should be more square-like in appearance, rather than rounded.
+According to the standards of various groups, the head should be more square-like rather than rounded.
 When the ears aren’t cropped, the head appears to have a more rounded shape than it would with cropped ears.

-So, though it appears to be cruel on the surface, it’s a necessary step that a working dog of this nature has to go through.
+So, though it appears cruel on the surface, it’s a necessary step that a working dog of this nature must go through.
 Today, some people are just looking for a pet rather than a worker, but love the strength and demeanor of a Cane Corso.

-For this and several other reasons that we’ll talk about in other sections, getting a Cane Corso’s ears cropped is left up to a new owner of a pup, rather than being up to the breeder.
+For this and several other reasons, we’ll talk about in other sections, getting a Cane Corso’s ears cropped is left up to a new pup owner rather than being up to the breeder.

 At What Age Can You Crop a Cane Corso’s Ears?

-Unlike Cane Corso tail docking which is done between 2-5 days old, ears are done much further along in the puppy’s progress, most often around the 2-month-old mark, or just a few weeks beyond that.
+Unlike Cane Corso tail docking between 2-5 days old, ears are done much further in the puppy’s progress, most often around the 2-month-old mark or just a few weeks beyond that.

 The common Cane Corse ear crop age is (as a rule of thumb) between 7-12 weeks (some vets recommend 8-12 weeks as well).
 This is the ideal timeframe for a few good reasons.

 - After 12 weeks, the cartilage in the ear will tend to conform to the drooped shape and set (or harden) that way.
-Even after being cropped, the ear will not be able to sit completely upright.
+Even after being cropped, the ear cannot sit completely upright.

-- Puppies younger than 7 weeks are at greater risk of infections and would suffer a difficult time being bandaged, as it would still rely heavily on its mother (who would no doubt be wanting to remove any bandaging or topical medications).
+- Puppies younger than 7 weeks are at greater risk of infections and would suffer a difficult time being bandaged, as they would still rely heavily on their mother (who would no doubt want to remove any bandaging or topical medications).

-- The development of the ear is in a sweet spot between 7 (or 8) weeks and 12 weeks, as its shape and proportions are clearly defined, yet not set in stone (cartilage hasn’t yet hardened into shape).
-Any earlier the Veterinarian needs to make more of a guess as to how the ear might develop, risking the removal of either too much or too little of the ear.
+- The development of the ear is in a sweet spot between 7 (or 8) weeks and 12 weeks, as its shape and proportions are clearly defined yet not set in stone (cartilage hasn’t yet hardened into shape).
+The Veterinarian needs to make more of a guess as to how the ear might develop, risking the removal of either too much or too little of the ear.

 Ear Cropping Styles